Lillian Hickey

-Afterwards, Hickey worked at the Banff Springs Hotel in Alberta and spent some years in Panama while working on a banana plantation.
-She returned to Nelson in the early 1950s and was active in the development of the Silver King Ski Hill, then was elected president of the Nelson ski club in 1954.
+Afterwards, Hickey worked at the Banff Springs Hotel in Alberta and spent several years in Panama while working on a banana plantation.
+She returned to Nelson in the early 1950s and was active in the development of the Silver King Ski Hill, then was elected president of the Nelson Ski Club in 1954.

 Lillian Hickey died in 1965 in Nelson at the age of 43.
 Following her death, a ski trophy in her honour was created.

 The All-American Girls Professional Baseball League folded in 1954, but there is a permanent display/exhibit at the Baseball Hall of Fame and Museum at Cooperstown, New York, which was unveiled in 1988 to honor the girls and the league staff rather than any individual figure.
 Then in 1998, Hickey and all Canadian AAGPBL players gained honorary induction into the Canadian Baseball Hall of Fame.